Galtea-AI/Calling-Agent/README.md

 For a full tutorial on how to use this repository combined with Galtea tests, please refer to the [quickstart](README-Quickstart.md).

+### What This Project Does: A Simple Explanation

+At its heart, this project provides the tools to build and test an AI that can talk on the phone.
+It's best understood as two main parts that work together: a **Voice Agent Server** and a **Call Simulator**.

+So, to clarify, this project is primarily **a server you are meant to build and run continuously**, which acts as your voice agent.
+The `talk.py` script is a convenient **testing tool included to help you run automated test calls** to that server.

+#### 1. The Voice Agent Server (`agent_twilio.py`)

+*   **What it is:** Think of this as the "brain" of your automated phone agent.
+*   **Its Job:** This is the main application.
+You run it, and it waits for a phone call.
+When someone calls the connected Twilio number, this server answers.
+It listens to what the caller says, converts their speech to text (using ElevenLabs), decides on a reply, and then uses a synthetic voice (also from ElevenLabs) to speak back.
+*   **In short:** This is the core service you are building—the agent that is meant to be called.

+#### 2. The Call Simulator (`talk.py`)

+*   **What it is:** Think of this as your automated "test caller."
+*   **Its Job:** This is a separate script whose only purpose is to test your Voice Agent Server.
+When you run it, it automatically tells Twilio to place a real phone call *to* your server.
+It then simulates a conversation, sending messages and listening for replies, to make sure your agent is working correctly.
+This saves you from having to manually dial the number from your own phone every time you want to test a change.
+*   **In short:** This is not the agent itself; it's a tool you run to start a test call *to* your agent.

 ### Features
 - **Real-time voice**: Handle incoming Twilio calls and stream audio via WebSocket.
 - **Speech-to-Text (ElevenLabs)**: Convert caller speech to text.